Catterwaul/tuple/Sources/Documentation.docc/Type Aliases.md

 ### Count Suffix in Names

 All of these type aliases end with a number.
 But, for example, a `Tuple3` does not represent something called a "Tuple 3."
 Instead, its real name is "3-Tuple".
-As with most programming languages, you just can't use numbers at the beginning, or hyphens at all, for type names, in Swift.
+In Swift, as with most programming languages, you just can't use numbers at the beginning, or hyphens at all, for type names.
 The common convention is to move the number to the end, instead.
 We're sticking with that.

 ## Topics